 Another way to celebrate Halloween is to place food and water in front of photographs of family members and loved ones who have passed away.
 Lanterns and bonfires are then burnt with the same aim; to guide the path of their spirit on Halloween.

 Halloween in Hong Kong, also known as Yue Lan, is celebrated with the ultimate aim of bringing comfort to ghosts.
 They believe that spirits roam the world for 24-hours on Halloween and by burning pictures of money or fruit, they will be able to reach the spirit world and bring comfort to any spirits.

-Mexico, Latin America and Spain
+Latin America and Spain

 In these countries, Halloween is a joyous time where they spend three days remembering loved ones that have passed.
 On October 31st, houses are decorated with sweets, flowers, samples of the deceased’s favourite meals and drinks, photographs and water.
-A basin and towel is also placed by the food so that the spirit can be clean before they begin the feast!
+A basin and towel are also placed by the food so that the spirit can be clean before they begin the feast!

 Throughout the remainder of the days, a live person is placed inside a coffin and paraded round the streets where vendors throw fruit, flowers and candles into the casket.
-Even though Halloween is becoming more commercialised, and more people are celebrating it in a similar way to the United States, many traditions are still upheld – such as decorating their loved ones grave and reminiscing the good times whilst eating a picnic!
+Even though Halloween is becoming more commercialised, and more people are celebrating it in a similar way to the United States, many traditions are still upheld – such as decorating their loved one’s grave and reminiscing the good times whilst eating a picnic!

 Get in touch with the spirit world